 Improve Content Searchability with SharePoint Search Analytics

 There is no need to stress how important SharePoint search is and its direct effect on productivity.
-Lots of users usually search for what they are looking for rather than navigating through the number of pages.
-You probably want to ensure that they can find what they need in the shortest time possible, and therefore increase productivity.
+Think about it: it is more usual for a user to search for a file than to navigate through a number of documents.
+To increase productivity, you need to ensure that your users can find what they need in the shortest time possible.

 SharePoint Search Analytics and Top Queries